ldnchemevents/ldnchemevents.github.io/readme.md

 ***
 ### What?
 The problem is that nobody keeps track of what events are happening in this large community, especially the smaller events (university department seminars, society talks, etc).
-To help make out community more sustainable, we want to put all the London events of interest to working chemists in one place (even encouraging the odd visitor).
+To help make our community more sustainable, we want to put all the London events of interest to working chemists in one place (and even encourage the odd visitor).

 People have wanted an authoritative resource listing London’s grassroots chemistry events for a long time, especially smaller talks/seminars/etc in academic departments and societies.
 Unfortunately nobody has time to do the legwork/upkeep.
 We don’t either.
 Instead, we hope many hands will make light work.
 At the moment, we do this using Twitter: we ask people who post/RT London Chemistry Events events to add the [#LdnChemEvents](https://twitter.com/search?q=%23ldnchemevents&src=typed_query&f=live) hashtag to their posts.
 We’ll automatically retweet everything with #LdnChemEvents (with small delay as a spam-guard; minimal curation).

-We’ve got the ball rolling by RTing some events ourselves, but community participation will determine if this turns out to be a useful resource.
+We’re getting the ball rolling by RTing/posting some events ourselves, but community participation will determine if this turns out to be a useful resource.
 We are also looking into a more curated ‘diary’ (if you would like to help, see “Getting Involved”, below).

 ***